FPHS-Programming-Club/FPHS-Programming-Club/README.md

 Meeting Types: Help (If someone needs help for programming in some way and is able to, stay after on Monday and come to Mr. Friebe's room to get help!) & "Official" (We will go over everyone's progress and do some programming.
 These are also days in which we will be able to help)

+Current Theme: Gag Programs (Serves no good purpose other than to be funny)

 Current Schedule: Every other Friday from 2:15-3:15, Monday of that week for review

 Next Review Day: Monday, March 6, 2023